 Don’t mistake orcas for orcs!
 They are both very dangerous and ready to eat you though!

 Day 6 700 kilometers and 7 chords

-This day was meant for a long drive from Northland to Central North island.
-During our 700K drive we stopped for a coffee break at the picturesque Rawene backwater village.
-Then we enjoyed the view of the Tasman Sea becoming backwaters with pristine beaches near Opononi and drove along the ragged costline of the Tasman Sea.
+This day was meant for a long drive from Northland to Central North Island.
+During our 700K drive, we stopped for a coffee break at the picturesque Rawene backwater village.
+Then we enjoyed the view of the Tasman Sea becoming backwaters with pristine beaches near Opononi and drove along the rugged coastline of the Tasman Sea.
 Accidentally we threw a look at the Kai Iwi lakes – bluer than any lake we’ve seen before.
 The road passed the ancient kauri forest, where we had the chance to see the oldest living kauri tree Tane Mahuta.
-After some traffic jams in the 100km long Auckland metropolis we finally reached the Middle-Earth and our house at Otorahanga.
+After some traffic jams in the 100km long Auckland metropolis, we finally reached the Middle-Earth and our house at Otorohanga.
 It was Friday night so we enjoyed live music in the only working place after 9 p.m.